 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 The business use of video, addressing specific needs and applications is however, definitely growing.
 The sector is evolving into a virtual model, centred around software and services.
 Video technology has become more affordable, with cameras either cheap accessories or a standard element of most desktop or mobile devices.
-It is also now benefitting from a cloud or subscription model for service delivery.
+It is also now benefiting from a cloud or subscription model for service delivery.
 This makes video connections simpler to access, with scalable adoption so its use can be better aligned to business needs.

 Video is shifting from ‘souped up’ phone calls using specialised endpoints to something that can add value to any business process, anywhere.
 No longer video ‘conferencing’, but video enhanced applications using open standard technology and networks.